Zeeshier/deep-research-agent/README.md

 4. Push to the branch (`git push origin feature/your-feature`) 🚀.
 5. Open a pull request 📬.

+## Maintenance & Support 🛡️

+**Current Version:** 1.0.0

+**Roadmap:**
+- Bug fixes and stability improvements
+- Enhanced multi-agent collaboration
+- More research domains and question types
+- Advanced report customization
+- Additional integrations (e.g., Notion, Slack)

+**How to Report Issues:**
+- Please use the [GitHub Issues](https://github.com/zeeshier/deep-research-agent/issues) page to report bugs, request features, or ask for help.
+- Include clear steps to reproduce, expected behavior, and screenshots/logs if possible.
 ## License 📜

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.